 Are you writing for everyone?
 Half your audience are men, and the other half are women.
 Isn’t that too general?
 Too vague.
 The whole world reading your book.
 Is it believable?

-Pick one person you know and write for them.
+Pick one person you know and write for her (or him).
 When we were at school, we wrote for teachers who marked our work.
 Who was your favourite teacher?
-Or write wholly for an imaginary friend with similar tastes.
+Or write wholly for an imaginary friend with similar tastes to your own.

 You are the director, not an actor in your story.
 Keep your story visible on stage and yourself quiet.
 You are the conduit through which the story is told.
 People aren’t buying you; they’re buying the story.
 You want your story to become their story.